SQL API

 3

-When db=flow_metric, you need to specify the data precision through --data-urlencode "data_precision=${data_precision}".
-The optional values for data_precision are 1m and 1s.
+When db=flow_metric, you need to specify the data precision with --data-urlencode "data_precision=${data_precision}".

 #4.
 SQL Query Functions

-#4.1 Functions Supported by Tags
+#4.1 Functions Supported for Tags

 • enum